mirkolenz/flocken/README.md

 - `branch`: Name of the git branch (e.g. `main`) that is added to the list of tags.
 - `latest`: Boolean indicating whether the `latest` tag should be added to the list of tags.
 If branch is `main` or `master`, this is set to `true` by default.
 - `version`: Semantic version of the image (e.g. `v1.0.0` or `1.0.0`).
 The version as well as its major and minor components (`1.0` and `1`) are added to the list of tags.
-- `extraTags`: List of additional tags to be added to the manifest.
+- `tags`: List of additional tags to be added to the manifest.
 - `annotations`: List of annotations to be added to the manifest.

 Some arguments (e.g., `version`) differ between invocations and thus need to be provided in a dynamic fashion.